 Community Relations Bureau

 The Community Relations Bureau is supervised by the Support Services Supervisor.
 A Community Services Officer performs community relations programs, school safety education programs, and conducts Citizen Academy classes.
-A Reserve Police Officer working as a School Resource Officer provides security and mentoring for students at Glendora High School, Whitcomb High School, and Glendora middle schools (1/2 funded by Glendora Unified School District).
-A Reserve Police Officer working as a School Resource Officer provides security and mentoring for students at Sierra High School (fully funded by Azusa Unified School District).
+One full-time Police Officer is assigned as a School Resource Officer provides security and mentoring for students at Glendora High School, Whitcomb High School, and Glendora middle schools (1/2 funded by Glendora Unified School District).
+A part-time Police Officer working as a School Resource Officer provides security and mentoring for students at Sierra High School (fully funded by the Azusa Unified School District).

 Community Preservation/Code Enforcement Bureau